Become a better dancer today!

 Congratulations, on your first step towards becoming a more confident dancer!
 Regardless of whether you’re looking to take your dancing to the next level, looking for a new hobby, improving your social life, physical or emotional well-being, or a way to better connect with your partner, you’ve come to the right place and we can’t wait to help!

-- An elite team of dance instructors that are experts in all facets of Latin dancing.
+- An elite team of dance instructors that are experts in all facets of Ballroom, Country, and Latin dancing.
 Our highly trained instructors in Houston work with you every step of the way to help you become the dancer you were always meant to be.

-- A welcoming, enjoyable and personal Latin dance experience.
+- A welcoming, enjoyable, and personal partner dancing experience.

-- Industry leading dance programs that include private dance lessons, group classes, workshops and more…
+- Industry-leading dance programs that include private dance lessons, group classes, and more…